Get in touch

 Considered Sustainability

-Care has been taken to leave the island as pristine as possible, using local building materials and causing minimal disruption to the landscape.
+Care has been taken at the Kura Kura Resort to leave the island as pristine as possible, using local building materials and causing minimal disruption to the landscape.
 Permanent mooring points for the resort's boats and local fishing vessels mean that they don’t have to drop anchor, protecting the reef from damage.

 We think you may like this journey…